-Talk to the person about how you like to be spontaneous, or that you will poke them a day, send an SMS, give a call, and that’s how you operate.
-Prepare them for what is to come, with saying that you have taco nights or game nights (alias, buzz, cards against humanity, Catan – are good games).
+Talk to the person about how you like to be spontaneous or that you will poke them a day, send an SMS, give a call, and that’s how you operate.
+Prepare them for what is to come by saying that you have taco nights or game nights (alias, buzz, cards against humanity, and Catan – are good games).
 Preparing them makes it appear more natural when the time comes when to call them, invite them over, or ask to visit them to see a movie.

-Also, when you take the initiative, it’s smart to allow them to plan.
-For example, if you ask, “Hi, wanna hang during the week?” it’s more likely they answer, “yeah, I can on Wednesday.”
-This is not being needy, needy is asking “Wanna hang?” each day.
-It’s often easier to be spontaneous with people that you either know well or that have an open/outgoing personality.
+Also, when you take the initiative, it’s wise to allow them to plan.
+For example, if you ask, “Hi, wanna hang out during the week?” it’s more likely they answer, “yeah, I can on Wednesday.”
+This is not being needy; needy is asking, “Wanna hang?” each day.
+It’s often easier to be spontaneous with people you either know well or have an open/outgoing personality.
 This is something you find out with your pep talk.

-There is also a scale between new friends (soon to be friends) and old friends.
-For new friends, it’s better to arrange something attractive, like a taco night because they see that you have a “party/group” that they can join, they come into your world.
-If they don’t come, you still have other people to hang with.
+There is also a scale between new friends (soon-to-be friends) and old friends.
+For new friends, it’s better to arrange something attractive, like a taco night, because they see that you have a “party/group” that they can join and come into your world.
+You still have other people to hang with if they don’t come.
 For old friends, “just hang out” works fine.

-Asking for Snapchat has many benefits as chatting on the Snap is low key, compared to calling someone.
-After collecting people’s Snap’s, which is best to do when you have them face to face, you start “documenting” your social life.
-This works well because the newbies always see you with other people (social proof).
+Asking for Snapchat has many benefits, as chatting on Snap is low-key compared to calling someone.
+After collecting people’s Snaps, which is best to do when you have them face to face, you start “documenting” your social life.
+This works well because the newbies always see you with others (social proof).

-And if you have prep talked them – and send a chat on the Snap – “Hey, I am having a taco night today -like I mentioned the other day- It would be cool if you joined!
-“If there is a “long time no see” period, you can contact the person because of reasons – If they have had a birthday, make contact private on Facebook, saying congratulation and start some talking from there.
-Or if someone has changed their profile picture, or have posted a funny/exciting picture on Facebook, use that opportunity to get in contact.
-Another reason may be because you accidentally bumped into them “haha, it was so crazy to see you today suddenly, long time, no see.”
+And if you have prep talked them – and sent a chat on the Snap – “Hey, I am having a taco night today -like I mentioned the other day- It would be cool if you joined!
+“If there is a “long time no see” period, you can contact the person for reasons – If they have had a birthday, make contact private on Facebook, saying congratulation and start talking from there.
+Or if someone has changed their profile picture, or has posted a funny/exciting picture on Facebook, use that opportunity to get in contact.
+Another reason may be because you accidentally bumped into them “haha, it was so crazy to see you today suddenly, long time no see.”

 When people invite you to gatherings, and you can’t make it, ALWAYS say thank you for the invitation.
 Look for sentences like, “glad you asked.
-I would love to join another time” when people like you, but can’t make it.
+I would love to join another time” when people like you but can’t make it.
 There is a risk that some people may not like you.
 It’s a chemistry thing.
-What they would do is probably say they are busy, and not say “thanks, mate, another time”!
+They would probably say they are busy and not say, “thanks, mate, another time”!
 They would be shorter in answering.

-Sexual agenda: What I am talking about here has nothing to do with sex!
+Sexual plan: What I am talking about here has nothing to do with sex!
 It’s purely social.
 I like to make a distinction between romance and friends/social networking.
-Friends and networking, and having social gathering is one thing you do, and don’t contact your FB (friend with benefits) to this (she can see your snaps from the events that are ok).
+Friends and networking, and having social gatherings is one thing you do, and don’t contact your FB (friend with benefits) about this (she can see your snaps from the events that are ok).
 And you don’t “hit” on any of the girls.

-When it comes to picking up and sex, only seduce people outside your social gathering.
-Tinder, nightclub, other people’s parties.
+When picking up and having sex, only seduce people outside your social gathering: tinder, nightclubs, and other people’s parties.
 Don’t overthink about attracting and picking up girls in your social group.
 It can be a mess if you are a seducer.
 It’s so typically AFC (Average Frustrated Chump) to get a crush on female friends because they don’t have abundance and other options.
 They are not used to having sex, so when they are around females (inside their social group), they overthink sex.

-Other things to consider: never backbite or spread rumors.
+Other things to consider: never backbite or spread rumours.
 Avoid people who suck energy.
-If somebody contacts you that you don’t like, just say you are busy.
-Be yourself, a positive person who spreads joy and humor.
+If somebody you don’t like contacts you, say you are busy.
+Be a positive person who spreads joy and humour.
 We mention tools and therapy on our side that will help you feel abundance, like CBT and TRE.

 Another concept is Ghost people and ghost activities:

-You can ask a person for an example on Facebook: “Hey, I am driving to centrum to eat some lunch, want to join?
-If they say yes, you meet them in centrum to eat lunch.
+You can ask a person for an example on Facebook: “Hey, I am driving to centrum to eat some lunch; want to join?
+If they say yes, you meet them in the centrum to eat lunch.
 If they are busy, you can do other things (an example of ghost activity).

 Ghost friends: This is risky!
-“Hey, we are a group of people who are having a party at my place.
+“Hey, we are a group of people having a party at my place.
 And the trick is to say this to maybe 10- 20 people.
-The chances of SOMEBODY joining is high, and gets higher because of your “ghost friends” – this is also known as a placebo.
-Somewhere you need to start to get the ball rolling.
+The chances of SOMEBODY joining are high and get higher because of your “ghost friends” – also known as a placebo.
+Somewhere it would be best if you started to get the ball rolling.

 Considerate if you are dealing with an SMS or Phone person.
-More shy people like SMS, more outgoing people, can handle a call.
-Remember to see after patterns, who calls you back, and who “need time” on SMS?
-Also, never take more than ONE initiative at the time.
+More shy people like SMS, and more outgoing people can handle a call.
+Remember to see after patterns, who calls you back, and who “need time” on SMS.
+Also, never take more than ONE initiative at a time.
 Call ONE time, and then leave it until they respond.

-Understanding other’s needs: Instead of suggesting what you want to do, suggest things that seems attractive to the other people.
-This ties in together with listening: When you hear, you gather information, what do they like to do?
+Understanding others’ needs: Instead of suggesting what you want to do, suggest things that seem attractive to others.
+This ties in with listening: When you hear, you gather information; what do they like to do?
 Use this information to plan better.
-Also remember that people will like you, if you validate them, that THEY seem essential/cool/smart.
+Also, remember that people will like you if you validate that THEY seem essential/calm/bright.

 The order you invite people in can matter.
 Some people become more interested in coming to your event, depending on who will be there.
-For example, guys will go if they see girls or their friends are coming.
+For example, if they see girls or their friends coming, guys will go.

 Now, the ones you are inviting (the first wave) will all, surprisingly, click the “coming” button on Facebook.
 This is good.
-So when you ask the other people, “the second wave,” people you don’t know too well, or are not sure will come.
-Will see/witness that other invited people have already clicked “yes”/Coming.
+So when you ask the other people, “the second wave,” people you don’t know too well or are not sure will come.
+I will see/witness that other invited people have clicked “yes”/Coming.
 This increases the odds of them arriving.
-An example would be guys that will come because of girls are there from the first wave.
-Or they have some friends there, from the first wave.
+An example would be guys that will come because girls are there from the first wave.
+Or they have some friends there from the first wave.

 To compare, imagine you are inviting a bunch of people, and everybody can SEE that nobody is coming.
-That’s why it is smart to talk to people “one on one” and discover who wants to come.
+That’s why it is wise to talk to people “one-on-one” and discover who wants to come.
 THEN get invited to a group/site/event created on Facebook, where everybody is witnessing everything.
-See if your friends find this article intriguing, share it with them.
+See if your friends find this article intriguing, and share it with them.